1. Home

 vintage barn artwork displayed in a hutch for Fall

-Thrifted art is a great way to spice up your home decor for the Fall season.
+Thrifted art is a great way to spice up your home decor for the fall season.
 Whether you opt for vintage art, upcycled artwork, or a unique DIY project, thrifting is a great way to add a touch of character to your decor while on a budget.

 Be encouraged to search high and low for that perfect art piece, finding renewed perspective along the way.